 Of course the whole site depends a great deal on a MySQL database to hold all the information.
 And Perl is my language of choice for web interactivity.

 As well as providing a way to play music, I decided this was a good opportunity to use Scalable Vector Graphics in a web environment.
 SVG is becoming more popular as the major browsers offer various degrees of support.
-All images on this site (except the CD covers) are done with SVG - view the source code to see how it's done.

 In addition to the graphics, there is also some use of AJAX.
 This technology is something you see whenever you use Google Maps.
 As you scroll around a map on the screen, the updated map is presented in the SAME web page.
 This makes for a much quicker response, with less overhead on the server.